-THIS SERVICES AGREEMENT ("Agreement") by and between National Heritage Academies, Inc., a Michigan corporation ("NHA"), and Excel Charter Academy, a body corporate and public school academy (the "School") is effective the 1st day of July, 2019 (the "Effective Date").
+THIS SERVICES AGREEMENT ("Agreement") by and between National Heritage Academies, Inc., a Michigan corporation ("NHA"), and Metro Charter Academy, a school of excellence (the "School") is effective the 1st day of July, 2019 (the "Effective Date").
 For purposes of this Agreement, NHA and the School shall be referred to collectively as the "Parties."